On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction

 Main Ingredients, Flashes and Lost Treasures...

-The groups who have gone under-appreciated thus far (and hence, are called 'lost treasures') include Uriah Heep, Manfred Mann, White Witch, The Human League, Devo, The Eurythmics, Culture Club, The B-52s, Dr. Hook and the Medicine Show, Johnny Winter, Stevie Ray Vaughn, Blondie, The Motels
+The groups who have gone under-appreciated thus far (and hence, are called 'lost treasures') include Uriah Heep, Manfred Mann, The Human League, Devo, The Eurythmics, Culture Club, The B-52s, Dr. Hook and the Medicine Show, Johnny Winter, Stevie Ray Vaughn, Blondie, The Motels

 Then of course, we also have bands like The Dillards (remember them from the Andy Griffith Show?), Bill Monroe, Doc and Merle Watson, David Bromberg, New Riders of the Purple Sage, Hot Tuna, The Flying Burrito Brothers, The Allman Brothers, The Marshall Tucker Band, Stoney Lonesome,